sternSargentRA/pyTM/Docs/source/seppo/D_Evans_model.rst

 #.
 Given :math:`\bigl(Q_0, \{\tau_{t+1}\}_{t=0}^\infty\bigr)`, a competitive equilibrium outcome :math:`\{u_t, Q_{t+1}\}_{t=0}^\infty` emerges (see definition of cometitive equilibrium).

 **Remark** In bringing out the timing protocol associated with a Ramsey plan, we run head on to a set of issues analyzed by Basetto (2005)XXXX.
-This is because in definition of Ramsey Protocol of the Ramsey timing protocol, we have not completely described conceivable actions by the government and firms as time unfolds.
-For example, we are silent about how the government would respond if firms, for some unspecified reason, were to choose to deviate from the competitive equilibrium associated with the Ramsey plan, thereby possibly violating budget balance .
+This is because in definition [XXXXX of Ramsey Protocol] of the Ramsey timing protocol, we have not completely described conceivable actions by the government and firms as time unfolds.
+For example, we are silent about how the government would respond if firms, for some unspecified reason, were to choose to deviate from the competitive equilibrium associated with the Ramsey plan, thereby possibly violating budget balance.
 Our definition of a Ramsey plan says nothing about how the government would respond.
-This is an example of the issues raised by Basse, who identifies a class of government policy problems whose proper formulation requires supplying a complete and coherent description of all actors' behavior across all possible histories.
+This is an example of the issues raised by XXXXXXBassetto2005, who identifies a class of government policy problems whose proper formulation requires supplying a complete and coherent description of all actors' behavior across all possible histories.
 Implicitly, we are assuming that a more complete description of a government strategy than we have included could be specified that (a) agrees with ours along the Ramsey outcome, and (b) suffices uniquely to implement the Ramsey plan by deterring firms from taking actions that deviate from the Ramsey outcome path.

 ..
 NOTE: I did not number definitions or remarks in this section